 Is Rahul Gandhi more likeable than PM Modi?
-Here’s what survey says
+Here’s what this survey says

 Lucknow, Mar 16: Congress chief Rahul Gandhi is now the most preferred choice as prime minister in the Southern state of Tamil Nadu, finds an India Today survey.
 He is the choice of 28 per cent respondents in the latest PSE poll, up from 22 per cent five months ago.